 Pasta is the obvious answer and pappardelle is my favorite for this dish, but any variety will obviously do even zoodles or spaghetti squash!
 This sauce is also great for dishes like eggplant or chicken parm, or a ratatouille because it's fairly simple but mighty delicious.

 You could also serve this pasta with fresh garlic bread or bread sticks as a tasty appetizer.
 If you want yoto take your pizza to the next level, use it on that, too!
-Or if you're looking for another twist on a pizza recipe, try this Prosciutto and Fig Pizza.
+Or if you're looking for another twist on a pizza recipe, try this Italian Fig Pizza.

 More Recipes You'll Love